Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Estimators and asymptotic results

-To estimate it, a natural idea is to plug in the spot volatility estimates, such an idea is adopted for the estimation of volatility functional (See, e.g. \cite{JR2013}).
-We notice that, the integrand in \eqref{vov:form} appears in the asymptotic variance of the spot volatility estimator $\widehat{\sigma}^2_{t_{i+}^n}$ in Proposition \ref{pro-1} when $\frac{1}{2} \leq b<1$\footnote{In fact, the integrand term is always contained in the exact variance for any $0<b<1$, but when $0<b< \frac{1}{2}$, the asymptotic variance is dominated by $h_1(u,t, \sigma_{t}^2)$.
-This point can be seen from the proof of Lemma \ref{lem-lev-1}.}.
-Moreover, similar result holds for $\widehat{\sigma}^2_{t_{i-}^n}$ as well.
-In addition, we can establish a joint central limit theorem for $(\widehat{\sigma}^2_{t_{i+}^n} , \widehat{\sigma}^2_{t_{i-}^n})$, that is Lemma \ref{lem-lev-1} in Appendix.
-Based on this, we have
+We estimate this quantity by substituting the spot volatility estimates, an approach also used to estimate volatility functionals (see, e.g., \cite{JR2013}).
+The integrand in \eqref{vov:form} appears in the asymptotic variance of the spot volatility estimator $\widehat{\sigma}^2_{t_{i+}^n}$ in Proposition \ref{pro-1} when $\frac{1}{2} \leq b<1$\footnote{The integrand is contained in the exact variance for any $0<b<1$.
+However, when $0<b< \frac{1}{2}$, the asymptotic variance is dominated by $h_1(u,t, \sigma_{t}^2)$, which can be seen from the proof of Lemma \ref{lem-lev-1}.}.
+A similar result holds for $\widehat{\sigma}^2_{t_{i-}^n}$.
+In addition, Lemma \ref{lem-lev-1} in the Appendix establishes a joint central limit theorem for $(\widehat{\sigma}^2_{t_{i+}^n} , \widehat{\sigma}^2_{t_{i-}^n})$.
+Based on this result, we obtain

-This inspires us to propose the following spot volatility of volatility estimator at $t \in [0,T]$:
+where $h_1(\cdot)$ and $h_2(\cdot)$ are defined in \eqref{def_h12}.
+This result motivates the following spot volatility of volatility estimator at $t \in [0,T]$: